You are a very popular blogger. Still as a part of formality, can you please introduce yourself to our readers?

 I found BuySellAds the best alternative for Adsense.
-You'll have full control over your ad inventories here, you can rotate ads (even with adsense) and you are paid on CPM basis.
-So even if readers don't click your ads, they contribute to ad impressions which gets monetized here.
+You'll have full control over your ad inventories here, you can rotate ads (even with AdSense) and you are paid on CPM basis.
+So even if readers don't click your ads, they contribute to ad impressions which get monetized here.

 BuySellAds provides various options to sell inventories – you can provide text ads, ad banners, text links, in-feed ad banners and sponsored tweets at the marketplace.